Listen to the Cancer.Net Podcast: Barium Enema–What to Expect, adapted from this content

 Bloody bowel movements

+Will I need to stay home after the procedure?
 You can go back to your usual activities immediately after the barium enema.
-But it is a good idea to have someone else drive you home from the test.
-If your doctor finds any areas of concern during your barium enema, additional tests may be needed to examine them more closely.
+But you should have someone else drive you home from the test.

 Questions to ask your health care team